swc-uiuc/2020-02-06-dc-illinois/index.md

   <a href="//www.openstreetmap.org/?mlat={{page.latlng | replace:',','&mlon='}}&zoom=16">OpenStreetMap</a>
   or
   <a href="//maps.google.com/maps?q={{page.latlng}}">Google Maps</a>.<br>
-  Breakfast will be in the Spitze Room starting at 8.
+  Coffee will be outside the room starting at 8:30.
-  Lunch will be in the Heritage Room.
+  Lunch will be outside the room starting at 12 pm.
 </p>
 {% endif %}